Posted 4 years ago

 I worked very hard on the computer to bring this photo to a useable state, as it was from a very tiny image on newsprint type paper.
-Added some colours with major editing to bring out the trench art in the picture.
+I enlarged the image (which is taboo), added some colours with major editing to bring out the trench art in the picture.

 In this remarkable photo from a museum in Brussels we see some soldiers, who had been professional metalsmiths in civilian life, such as the Belgian copper workers from Antwerp who joined the Belgian army in 1914 and were quickly moved to the comparatively quiet front along the River Yser (Ijzer) near Diksmuide.
 Here they are using their transferred skills to working artillery shell cases with either their own tools or those bought from local ironmongers using paper templates to create the design.
 We see them making trench-art shell vases.